joostkremers/visual-fill-column/README.md

 Widening the margin causes the fringe to be pushed inward.
 For this reason, the fringes are placed outside the margins by setting the variable `fringes-outside-margins` to `t`.

+Note that Emacs won’t vertically split a window (i.e., into two side-by-side windows) that has wide margins.
+As a result, displaying buffers such as `*Help*` buffers, `*Completion*` buffers, etc., won’t split a window vertically, even if there appears to be enough space for a vertical split.
+This is not problematic, but it may be undesirable.
+To remedy this, you can set the option `split-window-preferred-function` to `visual-fill-column-split-window-sensibly`.
+This function first unsets the margins and then calls `split-window-sensibly` to do the actual splitting.

 ## Options ##